RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   >>> print(beam.data_normalization)
   physical

-  # You can also use a yaml settings file to specify the telescope_name,
+  # You can also use a yaml settings file.
-  # feed_name, feed_version, model_name, model_version, history, feed_pol,
-  # frequencies and filenames and then pass in that yaml file as the filename.
-  # Note that using a yaml file requires that pyyaml is installed
+  # Note that using a yaml file requires that pyyaml is installed.
   >>> settings_file = 'pyuvdata/data/NicCSTbeams/NicCSTbeams.yaml'
   >>> beam.read_cst_beam(settings_file, beam_type='power')
   >>> print(beam.beam_type)